 The CPC (box 37) identifies customs procedure codes.
-Procedure codes are made up of two pairs of numbers and a three digit coded reference.
+Procedure codes are made up of 2 pairs of numbers and a 3 digit coded reference.
 The first pair of numbers covers the procedure being applied for and the second set covers any previous customs procedure.
-The last three digits clarify the actual procedure being applied for.
+The last 3 digits clarify the actual procedure being applied for.

 CPCs cover routine imports and exports, goods being imported or exported on a temporary basis and also goods brought in for processing which are later re-exported.
 There are other codes which cover goods placed into a Customs warehouse and goods imported for specific purposes.
-All the CPCs can be found in the Tariff, Volume 3.
-Appendices E, E1 and E2.
+All the CPCs can be found in Volume 3 of the Tariff, appendices E, E1 and E2.

 Community status and free circulation